fabcoins-dot-info/fabcoins.info/docs/setting-up-your-environment.md

 ##### Build The Site

-To build the site exactly like we do for the deployment server, make sure you're in the `bitcoin.org` directory and run:
+To build the site exactly like we do for the deployment server, make sure you're in the `fabcoins.info` directory and run:

     make